 Xapi (pronounced zappy) is a read-only OpenStreetMap (OSM) Extended API that provides enhanced search and querying capabilities for nodes, ways and relations.
 The query can be defined by OSM tags and/or a bounding box and will return all current data that match the entered search terms.
-Comments, feedback, and support questions can be posted in our Open Forums.
+Comments, feedback, and support questions can be posted in our Support Forums.

 Below is a simple example of a Xapi request to help further understand the service.
 An XML document containing the nodes that match the

 [key=value] pair within the bounding box will be returned.

 Choose the OSM element type and enter the

 [key=value] pair you wish to search.
 A comprehensive list of map features and

 [key=value] pairs can be found on the Map Features - OpenStreetMap Wiki page.